day8/lein-git-inject/README.md

-  ;; Assuming you are using the shadow-clj compiler, below is an example of how to ;; combine this middleware with a :clojure-define in order to ;; inject an aspect of the build context into a def within your application.
+  ;; Assuming you are using the shadow-clj compiler, below is an example of how to ;; combine this middleware with a `:clojure-define` in order to ;; inject an ambient build value into a def within your application.
   ;;
   ;; First, notice the use of ":lein-git-inject/version".
   ;; At build time, that will be replaced with the value for git tag.
-  ;; In turn, that value will be used within a :clojure-define ;; to place it into a def (called "version") within the namespace "some.namespace".
+  ;; In turn, that value is used within a `:clojure-define` ;; to place it into a def (called "version" within the namespace "some.namespace").
   :shadow-cljs {:builds {:app {:target :browser
                                :release {:compiler-options {:closure-defines {some.namespace.version  :lein-git-inject/version}}}}}}

-  ;; Note: by default lien will change versions in project.clj when releasing ;; To avoid this (because version will now come from git tag), explicitly include ;; these steps to avoid using the default process provided by lein.
+  ;; Note: by default, lien will change version in project.clj when doing a `lien release`.
+  ;; To avoid this (because the version will now come from the git tag), explicitly include ;; these steps to avoid using the default release process provided by lein.
   :release-tasks [["vcs" "assert-committed"]
                   ["deploy"]])
 ```